mattbradburyuk/ps-training-accounts-practical/README.md

 ## Modifying deployNodes

-Update to deploynodes was as
+The update to deploynodes was as follows:

- 1. update the nodeDefault, change workflows to commonWorkflows, this makes sure all the nodes have these cordapps:
+ 1. Update the nodeDefault, change workflows to commonWorkflows, this makes sure all the nodes have these CorDapps:

  ```groovy
     nodeDefaults {